 Would you like your nursing license to be valid in different states?
-Would you like to travel and pick up PRN nursing shifts as you go?
+Would you like to travel and pick up PRN nursing shifts along the way?

-If your state is not yet fully part of the nursing licensure compact, it may have partial implementation or pending legislation.
+If your state is not yet fully part of the Nursing Licensure Compact (NLC), it may have partial implementation or pending legislation.

-Discover what the nurse licensure compact is, which states are compact states for nursing, which others will be shortly, and how to apply for a compact state nursing license in this ultimate guide to the nursing licensure compact.
+Discover what the nurse licensure compact is, which states are compact states for nursing, which others will be shortly, and how to get a compact nursing license in this ultimate guide to the NLC.

-The Nursing Licensure Compact (NLC) is an agreement between U.S. states and jurisdictions that allows nurses to practice in other NLC-participating states without having to obtain a new license for that location.
+The Nursing Licensure Compact is an agreement among U.S. states and jurisdictions that allows nurses to practice in other NLC-participating states without obtaining new licenses in those states.
 The Nursing Licensure Compact makes it easier for nurses to find work in different states while ensuring they meet the agreed-upon safety standards set by the NLC.

 - Alabama